Storing and Accessing Data

 Session - accessible anywhere throughout the app builder and journey builder.
 They are tied to a specific user's journey.

-To create a variable on a Web Flow, go to App Builder and select a Web Flow in the Tree.
+To create a variable on a Web Flow, go to and select a Web Flow in the Tree.
 In the Inspector under the Variables section, there is a list of available ActivityGroup scoped variables and a button to add new variables.

 Activity - accessible to any event or control on a given web page.